grandimam/grandimam/blog/_posts/2026-06-26-repricing-of-software-engineering-labor.md

 ## Repricing of the Middle Layer

 I don't think software engineering is disappearing.
 I think the market is repricing it.
 For years it rewarded implementation throughput.
 Engineers that were able to move fast and build stuff are becoming obselete overnight.
-These are large middle—implementation-heavy generalists whose value was mostly shipping software built from known patterns.
+These are large middle implementation-heavy generalists whose value was mostly shipping software built from known patterns.

 The distinguished engineers sit above this collapse because their value was never implementation bandwidth in the first place; it was depth, judgment, and ownership.
 The middle layer never had any moat.